Key Concepts

 Script Singleton

-With Nuxt Scripts, it's not possible to load a script with the same src
+With Nuxt Scripts, you cannot load a script with the same src (or key) multiple times because the script loads globally and all components share it.

 export function useMyScript() {